uxDaniel/visa_rescheduler/README.md

 ## Attention
 - Right now, there are lots of countries which are not supported.
 List of supported countries is presented in 'embassy.py' file.
-- Right now, group booking is not supported.

 ## Initial Setup
 - Install Google Chrome [for install goto: https://www.google.com/chrome/]